luizbgomide/sovereign/spells.md

 This spell is not strong enough to permanently suppress standing magical effects, and requires the aforementioned contested roll to temporarily suppressing them.
 If successful, the effect is negated for 1d6 rounds.
 If cast on a very large enchantment, only the portion within the spell’s zone of effect is suppressed.

 ### Elemental Shield - Level 2
 The caster and up to three visible allies per caster level are shielded from hostile elemental energies, becoming immune to mundane extremes of heat, cold, natural acids, and electrical discharges.
 Against magical harm of this nature, they automatically take only half the damage they normally would, or none if they make a successful Physical saving throw.
-This spell lasts for 6 Turns per caster level.
+This spell lasts for one hour per caster level.

 ### Fake Death - Level 2
 This spell may be cast as an Instant action, even if another spell has been cast the same round, and targets either the caster or a willing visible target.
 It can only be used in immediate response to an injury that reduces the target to zero HP.